Ex-village trustee pleads guilty in corruption case

 They also alleged that Pettus had village employees help Mendez increase the occupancy of his restaurant, El Pacifico, and assist him with architectural plans for a new business.

-Pettus chose not to seek re-election to his trustee seat before the March election, a decision his attorney, James Druker, said at the time was motivated by a recent death in his client’s family and not the four indictments Pettus faced at that time.
+Pettus chose not to seek re-election to his trustee seat before the March election, a decision Druker said at the time was motivated by a recent death in his client’s family and not the four indictments Pettus faced at that time.

 Pettus is Hempstead’s former deputy mayor and was first elected to the village’s board of trustees in 2002.
 Prosecutors also said at the time of his first indictment that he owns an auto garage in Hempstead.